 When I was a young drummer, I started to pay attention to who the drummers were in my favourite bands.
 Some stood out more than others.
 The ones that stood out in a way that I liked ended up being drummers that I studied.
 I wasn’t conscious of it at the time but I was naturally interested in learning the parts they played on the songs that I liked.

 The drummers in the music I loved to listen to most were my earliest influences and drum heroes.
 Looking back, here are some valuable skills I gained from studying other drummers.

 A Higher Level To Aspire To

 You have to be inspired in the first place in order to aspire to something.
 So if your aspiration is to be a fantastic rock drummer, then you will inevitably want to learn how to play like your favourite rock drummers.
-In the case of jazz for example, their are many inspiring drummers that I love to listen to, but only a handful that I regularly try to emulate.
+In the case of jazz for example, there are many inspiring drummers that I love to listen to, but only a handful that I regularly try to emulate and would call my drum heroes.
 If you aspire to be great at any style of music, then you must spend time studying the masters of that style.

 A Sense Of Taste and Style

 Every drummer has their own voice.
 Most would say that your voice on the drums is a mash-up of all of your influences.
 I completely agree.
 By learning the parts that my favourite drummers played, I learned the musical decisions they had made in their drumming as well as the overall sound and dynamic of their playing.

 This is what I would refer to as their own musical style.
 That is, knowing what kind of rhythms, licks, grooves, sounds and dynamics that specific drummer played.
 This is how you “get to know” great drummers on a deeper level.